~/wellseasoned.dev

 4. DogsBollocks Design (Thingiverse) — Free download, classic design

 I spent about 30s looking at the options.
-I picked the second one.
-Printed it an hour and 17 minutes.
-Works perfectly.
+I picked the second one and sent it to the printer.

-Total time spent: two minutes to write the task, thirty seconds to pick an option, 77 minutes of unattended print time.
+Total time spent: 30s to write the task, thirty seconds to pick an option, 77 minutes of unattended print time.